Spotify acquires firm that detects harmful content

 By Dawn Chmielewski

-Oct 5 (Reuters) - Audio-streaming service Spotify Technology SA SPOT.N on Wednesday said it has acquired Kinzen, a firm that has helped it identify harmful content on the platform.
+Oct 5 (Reuters) - Audio-streaming service Spotify Technology SA SPOT.N on Wednesday said it had acquired Kinzen, a firm that has helped it identify harmful content on the platform.

-The Dublin-based firm has been working with Spotify since 2000, initially focusing on the integrity of election-related content.
+The Dublin-based firm has been working with Spotify since 2020, initially focusing on the integrity of election-related content around the world.
 Since then, Kinzen's remit has expanded to include targeting misinformation, disinformaton and hate speech.

 "Kinzen offers a combination of tools and expertise to help us better understand the content on our platform and emerging abuse trends," said Sarah Hoyle, Spotify's head of trust and safety.